natasarad02/duckdb-financial-analytics-bsc/README.md

-# 🦆 Bachelor’s degree project: Integration and analysis of financial data from heterogeneous sources using DuckDB
+# Integration and analysis of financial data from heterogeneous sources using DuckDB 🦆